 Students have the opportunity to conduct research in many areas, including robotics, VLSI circuit design, power electronics, microwave theory, control theory, sensor data fusion, and digital signal and image processing.
 Please visit our research page for more information on the research areas being explored in the department.
 As a part of its commitment to research, Wright State also offers students state-of-the-art lab facilities.

 Some departmental teaching assistantships and research assistantships are available.
 Contact the department for additional information.

 Some fellowships are available for US citizens through the Dayton Area Graduate Studies Institute.

-All prospective students must complete the following steps to apply to the EE Department's MSE program:
+All prospective students must complete the following steps to apply to the EE Department's MSEE program:

 - Read the School of Graduate Studies' Application Instructions and Requirements

 - Complete the application for admission (apply online, printable form)

 - Additional instructions for international students may be obtained from the University Center for International Education

 Graduate students should apply for admission through Wright State's Graduate School.